-Children are to be recognised as victim survivors of family violence in their own right, whether they are directly targeted by a perpetrator, or being exposed to or witnessing violence or its impacts on other family members.
-Exposure to family violence is known to be a significant risk factor that impedes the development, safety and wellbeing (including education) of children and young people.
+Children are victim survivors of family violence in their own right, whether they are directly targeted by a perpetrator, or they are exposed to or witness violence or its impacts on parent/ carer and/or other family members.

+Exposure to family violence is a significant risk factor that impedes the development, safety and wellbeing (including education) of children and young people.

 Children and young people do not have to be physically present during violence to be negatively affected by it, or to be considered victim survivors.

 Exposure to violence can include:

-- ...
-Hearing violence - ...
-Being aware of violence or its impacts - ...
-Being used or blamed as a trigger for family violence - ...
-Seeing or experiencing the consequences of family violence, including impacts on availability of the primary caregiver and on the parent-child relationship.
+- ... hearing violence - ... being aware of violence or its impacts - ... being used or blamed as a trigger for family violence - ... seeing or experiencing the consequences of family violence, including impacts on availability of the primary caregiver and on the parent-child relationship.

-Essentially, where a child is part of a family in which family violence is occurring, they must be considered a victim survivor of that violence in their own right, even if they are physically removed from the situation (such as staying with friends or another family member e.g. grandparent).
+Essentially, where a child is part of a family in which a perpetrator is using family violence, they must be considered a victim survivor of that violence in their own right, even if they are physically removed from the situation (such as staying with friends or another family member).

 It is important to note that children have historically not been understood as victim survivors in their own right, and their specific wellbeing and safety needs have not been adequately identified or addressed.
 For example, a disciplinary approach may be taken by professionals to children or young people displaying challenging behaviours, without considering that this behaviour may be the result of exposure to family violence or other abuse.

 Infants are especially vulnerable due to their reliance on adult caregivers, yet they are least likely to receive a service response.

-This has had an impact on the level of evidence and data on outcomes for children being well understood and therefore limitations on specific practice responses being developed.
+This has reduced the evidence and data available, and it means outcomes for children are not well understood and therefore only limited specific practice responses have been developed.

-Siblings are likely to be differentially affected by the experience of family violence.
-Therefore, it is important to understand the different developmental impacts of family violence across the life span.
-For example, a toddler may not be able to speak about their experience of family violence, but may, for example, display cognitive or behavioural changes or issues.
-Guidance on observable signs of trauma that may indicate family violence are outlined further in Responsibility 2.
-They are also likely to have different risks and needs to an older child or young person, given their stage of cognitive, social and emotional development.
+Siblings are likely to be affected differently by the experience of family violence, and it is important to understand the different developmental impacts of family violence across the life span.

+For example, a toddler may not be able to speak about their experience of family violence but may display cognitive or behavioural changes or issues.

+Younger children are also likely to have different risks and needs to an older child or young person, given their stage of cognitive, social and emotional development.

+Guidance on observable signs of trauma that may indicate family violence are outlined further in victim survivor-focused Responsibility 2.

 In the MARAM Framework, 'unborn children' refers to those in-utero during pregnancy, 'children' are considered to be those under the age of 18, and 'young people' specifically refers to older children, typically adolescents and pre-adolescents 10 years of age and older.

 Because children and young people are dependent on adults, and as they are still developing physically, cognitively, emotionally and socially, they are especially vulnerable to the long-term impacts of family violence.

-While this section specifically refers to people below the age of 18, the characteristics, impacts and barriers discussed in this section may apply to other age groups.
-For example, the term 'young person' is commonly used to refer to people aged up to 21, or sometimes 25, noting that many young people over 18 years of age remain in the care of their parents and are not living independently, and that brain development continues at least up until age 25.
+While this section specifically refers to people younger than the age of 18, the characteristics, impacts and barriers discussed in this section may apply to other age groups.

+For example, the term 'young person' is commonly used to refer to people aged up to 21, or sometimes 25, noting that many young people older than 18 years of age remain in the care of their parents and are not living independently, and that brain development continues at least up until age 25.